California’s Labor Code Provides Employers With Important Protections

 Understanding The Exceptions

 There are dozens of exceptions to the general At-Will Employment laws, including all traditional forms of Discrimination and Whistleblowing that can be asserted by an employee as the real reason for the termination of his employment.
-Email or call Anticouni & Associates for a free consultation with an Experienced Employment Law attorney to learn more.
+Email or call Anticouni & Ricotta for a free consultation with an Experienced Employment Law attorney to learn more.